Global bifurcation for monotone fronts of elliptic equations: Acknowledgments

 \section{Acknowledgments}

 The research of RMC is supported in part by the NSF through DMS-1907584.
 The research of SW is supported in part by the NSF through DMS-1812436.

 The authors also wish to thank the Erwin Schr\"odinger Institute for Mathematics and Physics, University of Vienna for their hospitality.
 A portion of this work was completed during a Research-in-Teams Program generously supported by the ESI.
+Finally, the authors thank the anonymous referees whose comments lead to several improvements in the paper.